Chapter 3 *

 Croaking again, "May I have some more water please?"

 "Da, da, da.
 Sergey apologize for treatment.
 If know, would come two days ago.
-Mac is full shit.
+Mac full shit.
 Sensory deprivation not work."
-And then he brought the glass toward me again and I drained it as he tilted upward.
+He brings the glass toward me again and I drain it as he tilts it upward.

 Mac, MacGyver?
-Now spoke up.
-"It works on most people Sergey.
+Now speaks.
+"It works on most Sergey.
 I believe he's open to suggestions now.
-Another day, he would believe you're his father."
+Another day, he’d believe you're his father."

 "Da, sure.
 Me.
-Okay man boy, you belong to me now.
-If you want to think of me as father, okay.
+Okay man boy, you belong me now.
+If you want think me as father, okay.
 Maybe Mac right once.
 Clean up, we go."

 "What?"
-Not much else was going to come out.
+Not much else is going to come out.

 "Easy.
 Mac find you.
 Mac owe me.
 I take you.
 Simple, da?"
-The Russian explained.
+The Russian explains.

 "What?"
-That provided even less explanation.
-I was lost.
+That provides even less explanation.
+I’m lost.

-Mac now tried to explain.
+Mac now tries.
 "Look Dennis, the world is a mysterious place.
-If Americans knew what was really going on they would be shocked.
-The Soviets and we as well, have been working on some rather sensitive and secret things.
+If Americans knew what’s really going on they’d be shocked.
+The Soviets, and we as well, been working on some rather sensitive and secret things.
 ESP, eugenics, even germ warfare and chemical weapons.
-We all publicly agreed not to, but there are those, higher than me, that want those things.
-So they get them.
+We all publicly agreed not to, but there be those, higher’n me, wantin them things.
+So they get em.
 Both sides.
-And in some things, we share."
+In some things, we share."

 "Da, we share.
 Mac good to find people like you.
 He finds.
 We do research in Vladivostok.
 We have, uh, uh, what you call him Mac?"
-Sergey turned to look at Mac now.
+Sergey turns to look at Mac now.

 "Gifted, he's gifted Sergey."